-VIII.
+IX.
 Minimum Qualifications of Employers

-- A. An employer, to be eligible to have an apprentice, must be financially reliable and must have had at least twelve (12) consecutive months of experience as an insulation contractor, and be a regular employer of Heat and Frost Insulators. - B. In order to be approved to employ an individual with an Apprentice Contract, the contractor must have facilities and regularly engage in and perform the diversified types of work necessary to properly train the apprentice, or must agree to permit the committee to reassign the apprentice for such phases of the work the employer may not have if the committee deems it necessary.

-- C. The employer must agree to the provisions of these standards of apprenticeship. - D. Employer applications for apprentices must be reviewed by the committee.
-The committee recommends approval or disapproval of each employer's request for an apprentice. - (1) The committee recommends approval or disapproval of each employer's request for an apprentice.
-This recommendation must be made within 40 days. - (2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - (3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - (4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation. - (5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application. - E. The employer must provide evidence of and must maintain Unemployment Insurance and Worker's Compensation coverage throughout the term of an Apprentice Contract.
+- A. An employer, to be eligible to have an apprentice must be financially reliable and must be able to furnish the equivalent diversified training for the apprenticeship. - B. The employer must have employed at least one (1) journey worker or a period of six months. - C. In order to be eligible to employ an individual with an Apprentice Contract, the contractor must have facilities and regularly engage in and perform the necessary types of work to properly train the apprentice as specified in the "Schedule of Processes to be Worked" in the Trade Information. - D. All employer applications for apprentices must be reviewed by the committee.
+The committee recommends approval or disapproval of each employer's request for an apprentice. - 1) The committee recommends approval or disapproval of each employer's request for an apprentice.
+This recommendation must be made within 40 days. - 2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - 3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - 4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation. - 5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application. - E. The employer must agree to the provisions of these Standards of apprenticeship.
+It is the employer's responsibility to maintain safe working conditions for the apprentice. - F. The employer must provide evidence of and must maintain Unemployment Insurance and Worker's Compensation coverage throughout the term of an Apprentice Contract.

-IX.
-Ratio of Apprentices to Journeyworkers
+X. Ratio of Apprentices to Journeyworkers